Vonage Video API Pricing Page

-Vonage has added an additional simplified participant-based usage pricing model for the Vonage Video API in 2021.
-Starting July 2021, this is available for all users, either by working with your account manager for users with custom contracts, or automated through the Account Portal for our self-service users (see below).
+Vonage has added a simplified participant-based usage pricing model for the Video API in 2021.
+As of July 2021, this is available for all users, either by working with your account manager for users with custom contracts, or automated through the Account Portal for our self-service users (see below).

 Your current billing will not change unless you explicitly change the pricing model for your account.
 A Video API account can only use one pricing model.
 The new model is intended to make multiparty video use-cases easier, including NxN meetings and few-to-many (broadcast) webinar and event use-cases.
 If you predominantly have one-to-one or one-to-many (broadcast) use-cases, or negotiated pricing, then you will find that both models are similar.
 None-the-less, the participant-based model can be used for all use-cases, including one-to-one, and so users changing to the participant model do not need to keep the previous stream-subscribed model.